andrzejsliwa/andrzejsliwa.github.io/_posts/2018-10-10-data-science-with-python-configuration-of-development-environment.md

 Now we can run cells directly from python code.
 ![install jupyter plugin on vs code](/assets/images/run-cell-min.png)

 Like you see, on right side we have properly running Jupyter notebook.
+You can notice that `#%%` is a place holder for runnable cells.

 That's it today, I hope all steps were well explained, in case of any issues, feel free to contact me over twitter.